ibraheemalayan/Linux_Server_Configuration/README.md

 * installed postegresql and apache http server
 * setup the database through a python script
 * connected the flask app to the apache server throug mod-wsgi
+* setup self signed SSL certification
 * configured ssh keys for each user and disallowed ssh via passwords
 * changed ssh port to a non-default port
-* configured the ufw to limit available ports
+* configured the ufw to limit unused ports
 * DONE

 ## configuration info